Prabhat7002/WoodCal/README.md

 Price = KB* Rate of Wood.<br />
 We the length is taken in feet, breadth and height is are taken in inches and price in INR.<br />

-Could love to get some suggestion and advise on this aplication
+Could love to get some suggestion and advise on this application